-La Balade Gourmande is a gourmet walk through a vineyard.
+La Balade Gourmande or gourmet walk are a hidden gem activity that takes place within a vineyards.
 You have the opportunity to taste wine, which has been made with a variety of grapes, grown by more than 20 winegrowers.

 The vineyard that we visited is in Mont-Sur-Rolle, which is close to Geneva.
 From the vineyards, we had a panoramic view of the Alpine range between Geneva and Mont-Blanc.
 The vineyard itself was over 250 hectares, we were able to see the different types grapes grown there.